JuliaML/MLPlots.jl/README.md

 - [OnlineAI](#onlineai): Neural nets and spike trains
 - [ROCAnalysis](#rocanalysis): ROC/AUC curves

-#### Status: This package is usable and tested, but needs more content.
+#### Status: This package is currently on hiatus until further notice.
 Collaboration is welcomed and encouraged!

 ## OnlineAI